lazydingding/renrenSDK/README.md

 English version for OAuth2.0 [OAuth2.0](http://open.renren.com/wiki/English_version_for_OAuth2.0).

-OAuth 2 is a protocol focuses on client developer simplicity while providing specific authorization flows for web applications.

-There are many social networks provides OAuth 2 authentication and APIs, and snspy is a simple API wrapper for any social network such as Twitter, Facebook, LinkedIn, Sina Weibo, etc.

-snspy provides a unique API interface for developers and difference of each social network APIs are handled by its `mixin`.

 ## Initialize API instance

 After setting up your Access Token, you can create the API instance now: